1999 Detroit Tigers season: Final game at Tiger Stadium

 The final game at Tiger Stadium was played on September 27, 1999, between the Detroit Tigers and the Kansas City Royals.
 The Tigers were victorious 8–2.
 The winning pitcher was Detroit starter Brian Moehler.
 The losing pitcher was Jeff Suppan.

 The pregame ceremony

 Prior to the final game at Tiger Stadium, a ceremony was held.
 It was emceed by then current Tiger broadcaster and Ford C. Frick Award recipient Ernie Harwell.
 The National Anthem was performed by The Mosaic Youth Theatre of Detroit Singers.
 At the ceremony, owner Mike Ilitch spoke along with then Michigan governor John Engler, then Detroit mayor Dennis Archer and Commissioner of Baseball Bud Selig.
 Also featured at the ceremony was longtime Tiger right fielder and Hall of Famer Al Kaline.

+Notably, several of the players in the game would pay tribute to former Tigers players with their uniforms; in addition to all of the uniforms being deliberately left without the names of the players, several players would wear the numbers of former Tiger legends for the game, with the selections being predetermined with a fan survey beforehand.
+Right fielder Karim Garcia donned Al Kaline's number 6 and first baseman Tony Clark wore Hank Greenberg's number 5; while center fielder Gabe Kapler went a step further and wore a uniform also without a number in a tribute to Ty Cobb, who played during an era when numbers were not used.

 Instead of both managers exchanging lineups before the game, both clubs appointed honorary captains.
 Representing the Tigers was Kaline and representing the Royals was former MVP and Hall of Fame third baseman George Brett.